8 tips for the perfect domain name

 When you set up a new business, a domain name is an essential part of that branding, and something that you can build future brand projects around.
 Get the domain name wrong at the beginning and it becomes increasingly harder as time goes on to change it.

 However, making your choice based around branding is not the only consideration.
 In the UK alone, a new domain is registered every five seconds, so demand and competition are high.
-This means it’s not as easy as picking something that is catchy or memorable, you also need to think about how likely it is that the name has already be taken.
+This means it’s not as easy as picking something that is catchy or memorable, you also need to think about how likely it is that the name has already been taken.

 With all this in mind, we have detailed below everything you need to help you make a good domain name choice that will boost branding, help you stand out, and be future-proof:

 1. Your perfect domain name should reflect what you do

 Perhaps the most important consideration of any domain name is making sure it in some way reflects what you do.
 It needs to be unique, of course, but it also needs to be suitable to your industry and area of business.
 All of us have developed a sense of web grammar, and we understand what certain keywords, phrases, and even spellings can connote.
 So, if you get this wrong you can inadvertently develop a sense of incongruity around your brand.